Food Type: “Canadian” – Steak, mostly

 Location: Canada Pavilion.
 The entrance is down the same path as O’ Canada with the restaurant sitting in the cellar of the large (and inaccessible to guests) Frontenac Hotel.

 Cost: Appetizers: $10 – $17; Entrees: $27 – $64; Kids: $8 – $15.
 Steaks start at $40.

 Lunch and Dinner (12pm – Park Close): https://disneyworld.disney.go.com/dining/epcot/le-cellier-steakhouse/menus/

 Bar: No bar and no drinks to go.

 Setting: Le Cellier is housed inside of a dark, dark cellar hidden away underneath the Hotel Frontenac.
-If this wasn’t the most popular restaurant at Epcot, you probably wouldn’t know it’s there.
+Candle chandeliers provide the only light in this windowless wine cellar.

 Reputation: Le Cellier was once the most coveted dining reservation on Disney property, but the price increase and switch to a “signature dining experience” has lessened its popularity.
-It’s still one of the better meals in any theme park in the world, but it’s difficult to justify a $42 8oz steak or $9 cup of cheddar cheese soup.
-I would shy toward a lunch reservation and then perhaps a dinner reservation on a subsequent trip if you love it.
+It’s still one of the better meals in any theme park in the world, but it’s difficult to justify a $44 sirloin steak or $10 cup of cheddar cheese soup.